flyteorg/flyte/docs/community/contribute_docs.md

 ### Create a pull request

-Create the pull request in the flytesnacks repository, then ensure that the docs are rendered correctly by clicking on the documentation check.
+Create the pull request in the flytesnacks repository, then ensure that the docs are rendered correctly by clicking on the documentation check:

 ```{image} https://github.com/user-attachments/assets/581330cc-c9ab-418d-a9ae-bb3c346603ba
 :alt: Docs link in a PR
 ```

-You can refer to [this PR](https://github.com/flyteorg/flytesnacks/pull/332) for the exact changes required.